A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Instrumental analysis is a branch of chemistry that uses instruments to analyze the composition of materials.
-It is used in a wide variety of fields, including environmental science, forensics, and pharmaceutical chemistry.
+It is used in a wide variety of fields, including environmental science, forensics, pharmaceutical chemistry, and many others.

 Basic Concepts

-Instrumental analysis is based on the principles of spectroscopy and electrochemistry.
-Spectroscopy is the study of the interaction of light with matter.
-Electrochemistry is the study of the relationship between electricity and chemistry.
+Instrumental analysis relies on the principles of spectroscopy and electrochemistry.
+Spectroscopy studies the interaction of electromagnetic radiation (light) with matter, while electrochemistry examines the relationship between chemical reactions and electrical phenomena.

-The instruments used in instrumental analysis measure the intensity of light or electricity that is absorbed, emitted, or reflected by a sample.
-This information can be used to determine the composition of the sample.
+Instruments used in instrumental analysis measure the intensity of light or electricity absorbed, emitted, or reflected by a sample.
+This data helps determine the sample's composition and properties.

 Equipment and Techniques

-There are a wide variety of instruments used in instrumental analysis.
-Some of the most common include:
+A wide variety of instruments are used in instrumental analysis.
+Some common examples include:

 Types of Experiments